Anton Kern: Biography

 In 1723, Rossi took him to Italy and secured him an apprenticeship with Giambattista Pittoni.
 He remained with Pittoni for seven years, although he also took lessons at various public and private schools.
 He returned to Bohemia in 1731, accompanied by Laurentio's brother, Ventura.
 Four years later, he was officially registered as a "Pictor" at the Faculty of Arts, Charles University in Prague.

+Between 1734-1738 he worked in Prague and in the north Bohemia.
+His most important works of this period are: two altarpieces with Saint Apollonia and Saint Agata for Loreta Church in Prague, Saint Norbert for Strahov Monastery, Saint John at Patmos for Cistercian abbey church in Osek, Teplice District and an enthroned Virgin Mary, surrounded by St. Anthony, St. John of Nepomuk and St. Wenceslaus (National Gallery in Prague); this group of works shows the influence of Johann Christoph Lischka and Petr Brandl.

 In 1738, he was summoned to Dresden, where he received several commissions related to the wedding of Princess Maria Amalia and King Charles VII of Naples (later Charles III of Spain).
 He made numerous sketches for altar and ceiling paintings at the court church that were never executed.
 That same year, Frederick Augustus II, the Elector of Saxony, presented him with a scholarship to study in Rome, where he may have worked with Francesco Trevisani.
 Upon his return in 1741, he was appointed a court painter.
 He died in Dresden.

-His most important work there was an altarpiece featuring an enthroned Virgin Mary, surrounded by St. Anthony, St. John of Nepomuk and St. Wenceslaus; which shows the influence of Johann Christoph Lischka.
 In his last years, he turned to mythological subjects and developed stylistic elements that would later become part of the Rococo style.
 In 1747 he became ill, with an unknown ailment, and died the same day.

 His older brother, Benedict (1704-c.1777), was also an artist and court painter in Saxony, who specialized in landscapes and restorations.